-Legal due diligence is common in M&A transactions in Portugal, especially when private equity sponsors are involved.
+Legal due diligence is common in private equitydriven transactions in Portugal, especially when private equity sponsors are involved.

-Due diligence is usually made on a "by-exception" or "red flag" basis (except when there are key contracts or other legal instruments upon which the target business is predicated, in which case the respective main legal terms are described).
+Due diligence is usually conducted on a "byexception" or "red flag" basis (except when there are key contracts or other legal instruments upon which the target business is predicated, in which case, the respective main legal terms are described).

 Key areas include material agreements, licences and regulatory environment, corporate and intragroup relationships (services agreements, cash pooling, etc) and financing.
-Tax is naturally also a common concern (but often times is dealt with separately from the legal due diligence).
+Tax is naturally also a common concern (but is often dealt with separately from the legal due diligence).